Areas of Expertise

 Short Bio

-Rühlig’s book China’s Foreign Policy Contradictions will be published by Oxford University Press in December 2021.
-His writing has appeared in China Perspectives, Development & Change, and China Review, among other publications.
-In 2018, he was the rotating chair of the European Think-Tank Network on China (ETNC).
+Rühlig’s book China’s Foreign Policy Contradictions was published by Oxford University Press in early 2022.
+His writing appeared in China Perspectives, Development & Change, and China Review, among other publications.
+In 2018, he served as the rotating chair of the European Think-Tank Network on China (ETNC).

 Languages